mbret/redh00d-node/README.md

 ## (re)Generate documentation:
 - Run `node api-docs/run-generation.js` in terminal.

+## Deploy on server:
+Server run user for node is www-data over pm2. www-data must have right to write to correct folders.
+- Never upload .tmp, data, node_modules or read below
+- Make sure .tmp, data is owned by group www-data and has 664 chmod
+- The pm2 process should watch your change and restart app.
+Check online.

 ## Troubleshooting:
 - Install of `node-gyp` fail: Please verify all requirements for the installation.
 Check official website page.
 - Install of `bcryt` fail on Windows: check these issues (http://goo.gl/v9APnG).